 Energy dominance

-The goal is to fill the fund to $105 million and sustain it via investment returns and private contributions, according to the bill draft.
+The goal is to fill the fund to $105 million and sustain it via investment returns, according to the bill draft.
 The energy dominance fund, however — which has the backing of the White House — doesn’t include wind and solar energy.
 Those are explicitly excluded.

 “Due to many different things outside of Wyoming’s control, a lot of these energy companies — that aren’t wind or solar — have had a hard time getting access to capital and have had a lot of regulatory uncertainty,” Ranchester Republican Senate President Bo Biteman told a legislative committee earlier this month.